HA6Bots/Twitch-Clips-Compilation-Generator-TCCG-/README.md

 3. Video Generator Program
-This combines the clips into the final compilation video.
-If a interval is specified, it will put a interval between every clip.
-The same goes for the intro and outro.
-It also generates a credits text file with links to the streamers channel for the video for convience when crediting the streamers.
+This combines the clips into the final compilation video as specified in video editor.
+If a interval is specified, one will be put as a transition between every clip.
+The same goes for the intro and outro which will be put at the start/end of the video respectively.
+A credits text file is also generated, which contains links to all the livestreamers whos clips were used in the video.

 ![](Images/vidgenerator.png)

 ## Automatic Downloader Notes

-The automatic downloader side of the server is designed in a way to get around the Twitch limitations for getting the highlight clips.
-It is split into two different processes:
+The automatic downloader side of the server is split into two different routines:
 1. Finding the top highlight clips and obtaining it’s URL
 2. Downloading the clip via the URL